Breaking Habits Key to Jayson Tatum and Ime Udoka’s First Celtics Season - CLNS Media

 “Ime does a great job of not holding anything back in film sessions,” Williams III told CLNS Media on Wednesday at shootaround.
 “If someone is to blame or someone is to be pointed out for something, he has no problem doing it.
 I think that’s the first step as far as building a great relationship with people, being able to point out what they’re doing bad, and also, for the people being able to accept the criticism.”

 Habit-building and decision-making will determine how far Tatum can progress this season.
-Against Toronto, he took advantage of the Raptors’ aggressive help mindset, packing in the lanes due to their lack of height, and he peppered the corners.
-Tatum also started and finished that game so poorly from the field, he turned toward passing in both sequences, twice finding Smart for three to seal the win.
+Against Toronto, he took advantage of the Raptors’ aggressive help mindset, packing in the lanes due to their lack of height, and he peppered the corner shooters.
+Tatum also started and finished that game so poorly from the field that he turned toward passing in both sequences, twice finding Smart for three to seal the win.
+It showed game management Tatum struggled with earlier in the season.

 “We showed film today of how good we were (at Toronto),” Udoka told CLNS.
 “I think it was our highest potential assist game, 60% of our shot were potentially assisted on.
 So we really moved the ball, got off it well.
 You look at the other night, when Jayson doesn’t shoot it as well and he impacts the game.
 They took to heart that video we showed before the game, and we want that carry-over to happen there.
 Habits are hard to break … (but) you’ve got to keep instilling trust in your teammates.”

 Against Philadelphia, Tatum saw Joel Embiid in the lane and struggled to finish earlier, and decided to lean on threes around screens and beating Philly’s smaller wing defenders with pull-up twos over Philly’s drop defense.
 It was the same formula that downed the 76ers in a sweep in 2020 when Al Horford, Josh Richardson and Udoka faced Boston on the other side.

-Boston ran Tatum on motion plays to catch the ball around screens and break right into the mid-range area, the formula for his game-winner over Matisse Thybulle.
+Boston ran Tatum along the baseline and motion plays, to catch the ball around screens and break right into the mid-range area, the formula for his game-winner over Matisse Thybulle.

-Tatum even screened for Brown down the stretch, on a play where Udoka wanted the ball quickly back in Tatum’s hands to attacking the mismatch.
+Tatum even screened for Brown down the stretch, something we never see the Jays do, on a play where Udoka wanted the ball quickly back in Tatum’s hands to attacking the mismatch.
 They couldn’t connect and Richardson missed a dump-off into a 15-footer.
 On another play, the stars connected across the perimeter to set up Williams inside.

 Udoka put Horford in post-up positions early in the win, while having him guard the perimeter as he has liberally all season in switches.
 Smart continues to drive to the basket, not always his most comfortable shot, but action that’s steadied his play-making.

-Schröder gets used to finish the end of passing sequences as a shooter, hitting two crucial threes as Richardson received stitches in the second half.
-Brown, slowly but surely, will step into playmaking too.
+Schröder got used to finish the end of passing sequences as a shooter, hitting two crucial threes as Richardson received stitches in the second half against Philly.
+Brown, slowly, will step into playmaking too.
 Everyone’s being asked to change under a new head coach.
 Tatum’s simply the focal point.

 “It’s a different approach with everyone,” Doc Rivers said in Boston on Wednesday.
 “It’s just not the stars.
 You have to have an approach with every player, and you have to figured out what that balance is.
 The superstars have more on their plate, far more than everybody else, and so you have to figure out, individually, what you’ll allow, what you’ll put up with and what you won’t … I had Paul (Pierce) when I got here, and that wasn’t easy early on, but it turned out OK.
 It took some head-butting a couple times and it was worth it.
 I think that’s why our relationship is so strong now.”

 The Celtics collectively embraced an awkward switching defense that players like Richardson and Schröder had never been part of before.
 For some, Udoka admitted, it was a completely unnatural way of playing.
-Now, even Enes Freedom can take part, for 17 minutes, in holding Philadelphia, a top offense, to 37% from the field.
+Even Enes Freedom can take part, for 17 minutes, in holding Philadelphia, a top offense, to 37% from the field.

 That defense will need to become the bedrock of competitiveness for an awkward offense leaning on post-ups, mid-rangers and consistently struggling to space the floor.
 They’ll take baskets where they can get them, turn to Williams III as a security blanket, as Tatum dubbed him Wednesday and those coupled efforts can grind out wins against top teams like Philly.

-Championship aspirations aren’t in the cards for this roster, but nudging Tatum closer to a championship player would make this a successful season.
-Even if the stats look ugly in the end.
+Championship aspirations aren’t in the cards for this roster.
+Nudging Tatum closer to a championship player would make this a successful season.
+Even if the stats look ugly on the way.

 “I think we’re starting to understand what we need to do offensively and how we need to play,” Horford said after Boston’s win over Oklahoma City last week.
 “It’s nice to see that starting to come together.
 I think there’s still a ways, it’s almost something that has to become that’s like clockwork.
 We do it in spurts at times, but sometimes we get off to the side a little still in the offensive end.
 It takes time, but I have been encouraged.”